kabirhusain/mjtayloretal_clustergillespie/README.md

 # mjtayloretal_clustergillespie

-Gillespie Simulation of TCR Clusters with ZAP70 Recruitment
+A Stochastic Simulation of TCR Clusters with ZAP70 Recruitment

+Model described in MJ Taylor et. al.; BioRxiv, 062877.